PandaGongfu/Video_Style_Transfer/README.md

 2. Generate optical flow and weights for temporal constraints using [deep matching](http://lear.inrialpes.fr/src/deepmatching/).
 3. Perform style transfer on frames with initialization and temporal loss.

 In this repo, jupyter notebooks for step 1 and 3 are included.
-Also included are the shell script and files that are used in step 2 (you may need additional files from [Manual Ruder](https://github.com/manuelruder/artistic-videos) to obtain optical flows.
+Also included are the shell script and files that are used in step 2 (you will need additional files from [Manuel Ruder's github](https://github.com/manuelruder/artistic-videos) to obtain optical flows).